spiffe/spire-tutorials/k8s/envoy-x509/README.md

 [diagram]: images/SPIRE_Envoy_diagram.png "SPIRE Envoy integration diagram"

-As shown in the diagram, the frontend services connect to the backend service via an mTLS connection established by the Envoy instances that perform X.509 SVID authentication on workload's behalf.
+As shown in the diagram, the frontend services connect to the backend service via an mTLS connection established by the Envoy instances that perform X.509 SVID authentication on each workload's behalf.

 In this tutorial you will learn how to: